 To prevent thousands of disposable nappies going to landfill, we use reusable nappies.
 We have done since baby was 3 weeks old and we love them.
 They are easy to use, simple to wash and come in all kinds of funky styles.

 As with family cloth reusable nappies just get cleaned through a normal washing machine cycle.
-We add a prewash and antibacterial detergent for extra piece of mind.
+We add a prewash and antibacterial detergent for extra peace of mind.

 Because we have our stash of cloth nappies, it’s one less thing to be worried about if we did need to self isolate, or if stocks of nappies ran low.